 Mississippi prohibits driving without a license and driving on a suspended license.
 This article explains what constitutes these violations, the possible penalties, and the exemptions to the license requirement.

+Unlicensed driving means driving when you don't have a valid license at all.
 Unlicensed driving is a misdemeanor.
-The court can issue a fine of $200 to $500 and/or jail of two days to six months.
+The court can issue a fine of $200 to $500 and a jail term of two days to six months.
+(Miss.
+Code. § 63-1-5 (2025).)

-A driver who refuses to display a driver's license to a requesting officer or who was issued a license but did not have it in his or her immediate possession faces a fine of $5 to $250 and one to six months in jail.
+Drivers who refuse to display a driver's license to a requesting officer or who were issued a license but didn't have it in their immediate possession face a fine of $5 to $250 and one to six months in jail.
 However, a conviction can be avoided by presenting proof of a then-valid license to the court.
+(Miss.
+Code. §§ 63-1-41, 63-1-69 (2025).)

 Non-resident drivers with valid driver's licenses from their home state or country can drive in the state without a Mississippi license, subject to Mississippi age restrictions.
 Farmers driving farm implements, railroad engineers driving railroad equipment, and military personnel driving military vehicles are also exempt from the licensing requirement.
-Finally, certain electric personal mobility devices do not require a license to operate.
+Finally, certain electric personal mobility devices are exempt from licensing requirements.
+(Miss.
+Code. § 63-1-7 (2025).)

 A person who operates a vehicle while on a suspended, canceled, or revoked license faces jail time, fines, and an extended driver's license suspension.
+The specific penalties depend on the reason for the suspension.

+Driving while suspended for a DUI or "implied consent" offense is a misdemeanor in Mississippi and carries a mandatory fine of $200 to $500 and 48 hours to six months in jail.
+The commissioner of public safety will also impose a six-month license suspension in addition to any suspension or revocation currently imposed.
 (Miss.
-Code.
-Ann. § 63-11-40.)
+Code. § 63-11-40 (2025).)

-Driving while suspended is a misdemeanor in Mississippi and carries a mandatory fine of $200 to $500 and 48 hours to six months in jail.
-The court will also impose a six-month license suspension in addition to any suspension or revocation currently imposed.

 If you've been arrested for driving without a license or driving on a suspended license, you could be facing serious consequences.
 Talk to a qualified defense attorney who can advise you on the law and help you navigate your situation.